By Andrea Byrd (Mississippi Valley State University)

 Student Career Journal is a series of articles written by HBCU college students about life on campus, career topics and the career and professional experiences of black historical figures.

 If you are going to grad school, it’s pretty clear that personal statements are on your mind.
 Primarily the personal statement is a subjective piece of work.
 However, once an application is attached to a personal statement more objective criteria like grammar efficiency, education details and college activities are highly important.
 There are some common mistakes and misconceptions that people often make and should know about before writing personal statements.
 One of the main misconceptions is that it has to be hard to do.
 All you need are a few tips on crafting an original piece that emulates the real you in the best way.

-2) Always spell and grammar check your personal statement.
+Your personal statement must be proofread a few times.
 Incorrect grammar and spelling are a surefire way to get your application tossed into the reject pile.
 It can be tricky but there are several free proof-reading tools on the internet to suit your grammar needs.
 It also helps to let a friend read your personal statement after you write it.
 Sometimes when a friend looks over our writing, they’ll catch plenty that we didn’t.

 So remember, don’t get too caught up if your word choice and tone of expression seems baseline.
 As long as you use your words efficiently and tell a personal story in your personal statement, you’ll do great!